 2) Registration is not free after 31 Mar 2019

-If you have not register your e-scooter, then it is likely you missed the free registration period which ended on 31 Mar 2019.
+If you have not registered your e-scooter, then it is likely you missed the free registration period which ended on 31 Mar 2019.

 The fee is $20 for new e-scooter registration.
 For transfer of e-scooter, the fee is $7 which is payable by the buyer.

-3) Registration at Singapore Post Office is available until 30 Jun 2019
+3) Registration at Singapore Post Office has stopped

 Upon registration, you will be provided with a unique registration number which you must fabricate as an identification mark and affix on your e-scooter within 14 calendar days.